Vyral/base-template/_posts/2020-11-06-q-how-can-you-win-a-bidding-war-for-the-home-you-want.md

 **2\.
 Share the love.** We often have our buyers write a letter or take a picture of themselves to share with sellers because it’s a way of adding a personal touch and showing why they love the home.
 Many of us have a sentimental connection to our homes, which means sellers will want a buyer who will enjoy their home the way they did.&nbsp;

 **3\.
-Shorten or waive contingencies.** You don’t want to make it difficult for the seller to like you, and asking for closing costs, or a 21-day inspection period (as opposed to the normal seven-day period), or the walls to be professionally painted is a good way to do just that.
+Shorten or waive contingencies.** You don’t want to make it difficult for the seller to like you, and asking for closing costs, a 21-day inspection period (as opposed to the normal seven-day period), or for the walls to be professionally painted is a good way to do just that.

 {% include pullquote.html %}

 **4\.
 Pre-inspect the home.** This is somewhat of a continuation of the previous tip, since getting a pre-inspection allows you to waive the inspection contingency in your offer.
 Plus, it will help you uncover any potential problems with the home.&nbsp;

 **5\.
 Make your best offer.** In other words, don’t test the seller by offering less than what you’re able.
 In a multiple-offer situation, it behooves you to put your cards on the table.
-You don’t want to miss out on the home you want over $500 or $1,000.&nbsp;
+You don’t want to miss out on the right home over $500 or $1,000.&nbsp;

 **6\.
 Make it easy for the seller.** For example, they may have to wait to take possession of their next home, so give them extended possession of your home after closing to make the moving process easier.&nbsp;